 By my mid-twenties the stress of constant hypervigilance and hyperarousal, the lack of sleep, the unrelenting on-the-go lifestyle I lived so that I did not have to be alone with my thoughts began to entirely undermine my health.
 By the end of my twenties I was very ill: my hair was falling out, my liver, stomach and small intestines were in various stages of dysfunction.
 I was diagnosed with Celiac Disease, and possible liver cancer (both of which turned out to be false, psychosomatic symptoms).
 By my mid-thirties I had developed advanced osteoporosis because, unable to get the nutrition it needed, by body pirated the minerals in my bones.

 Still, none of the specialists or psychologists we consulted and with whom I worked recognized my symptoms of Post-Traumatic Stress.
 In desperation I began to do my own research.
 It was my proactive, self-empowered search for information and help that led to my PTSD diagnosis.
-Finally, after 24 years of living without understanding what was wrong with me, I had a name for my insanity.
+Finally, after 24 years of living without understanding why I seemed crazy, I had a name for my insanity.

 Receiving my diagnosis was only the beginning of my healing journey.
 Literally, the journey took me from New York City to Palm Beach, Florida.
-In the end, it required 10 modalities and quite a few practitioners to get me to where I am today: 100% PTSD-free.
+In the end, it required 10 modalities and quite a few practitioners to get me to where I am today: 100% free of all PTSD symptoms.

 Now that I’m on the other side of healing I’m devoting my career to giving back and pulling together all the information anyone would need to discover what there is to know about symptoms of PTSD, treatment options and the path to feeling better.
 I share what I learn all over this web site, and also in my weekly newsletter.
 You can subscribe to Heal My PTSD for free to have this info delivered straight to your inbox.

-On my radio show, CHANGING DIRECTION, I interview the leaders in the trauma industry about how to lessen symptoms of posttraumatic stress disorder, plus how to heal.
-My PTSD recovery book,BEFORE THE WORLD INTRUDED: Conquering the Past and Creating the Future, was nominated for three awards.
-My next book,YOUR LIFE AFTER TRAUMA: Powerful Practices to Reclaim Your Identity, will be out from W.W.
-Norton in October 2014.
+On my radio show, Changing Direction, I interview the leaders in the trauma industry about how to lessen symptoms of posttraumatic stress disorder, plus how to heal.

 Want to learn cutting-edge approaches to understanding how trauma and PTSD affect the brain, plus techniques to avert, stop and heal PTSD?
 Subscribe to Heal My PTSD (it’s free) and you’ll get updates on the recommendations of renowned trauma experts, scientists, best-selling authors, researchers and, of course, me!